School of Social and Political Science

 Background

 Lin, S., Wang, D. (2019).
 Constructing a Support System for Abandoned Children in Qiaoxiang from the Perspective of Social Ecosystem Theory: A Case Study of J Town in Fuqing.
-Journal of Overseas Chinese History Studies, 2019(02), pp. 68-74.
+Journal of Overseas Chinese History Studies (in Chinese, 華僑華人歷史研究), 2019(02), pp. 68-74.

 Wang, D. (2022).
-Reconstructing Identity in the Transnational Association and Support of Skilled Chinese Immigrants.
+Transnational Support of Skilled Chinese Migrants in the UK.
 (30th Anniversary Conference of the founding of the International Society for the Study of Chinese Overseas, San Francisco)

 Wang, D. (2022).
-On the Way Home: Overseas Chinese Students Negotiate with Returning Policies and Navigate Mobility in the Pandemic Era.
-(Cambridge Chinese Migration Studies Seminar, University of Cambridge)
+On the Way Home: Overseas Chinese Students Negotiate with Returning Policies and Navigate Mobility during the Covid-19 Pandemic.
+(Cambridge Chinese Migration Studies Seminar Series 19, University of Cambridge)

 Lin, S., Wang, D. (2022).
 The Circulation of Remittances and Ethnic Transnationalism: Low-skilled Chinese Entrepreneurs in Angola.
 (Workshop on Chinese Human Mobility, Migration, and Diaspora, Pembroke College, University of Cambridge)

 Wang, D. (2021).
 Unveiling the Visibility of Vulnerability in Chinese International Students Negotiating Racism in the time of the Covid-19 Pandemic.
-(New Direction Sociology Conference 2021, School of Social and Political Science, the University of Edinburgh)
+(New Directions Sociology PGR Conference 2021, School of Social and Political Science, University of Edinburgh)

 Works within